 So while it seems promising that teaching teens the danger of divided attention while driving a car can make a difference, parents need to do their part too.
 “One thing that we should all be more cognizant of is that we are role models not just for our children, but for every passenger in our vehicle,” says Hurwitz.
 “Exhibiting good behaviors for passengers in our vehicles is something that each of us can do to promote safe driving.”

-At the Rochlin Law Firm, our car accident lawyers have handled many cases in Minnesota where an accident was caused by a teenage driver because of distraction or inexperience, including single car accidents.
-If you are injured in a MN automobile accident where the other driver was a teenager, call our office and speak with an experienced lawyer for a free consultation.
-Our top lawyers have more than 25 years’ experience representing hundreds of people injured in a car accident.
+At the Rochlin Law Firm, our car accident lawyers have handled many cases in Minnesota where an accident was caused by a teenage driver because of distraction or inexperience, including single car crashes.
+If you are injured in a MN automobile accident where the other driver was a teenager, call our office and speak with an experienced attorney for a free consultation.
+Our top lawyers have more than 25 years’ experience representing hundreds of people injured in an auto accident.
 An attorney will advise you of your rights and make sure you get all the insurance compensation you are entitled to, including medical bills, lost wages, and pain and suffering.
 If your teenager or child is a passenger in an automobile accident, there may be several levels of insurance available that our lawyers will explain to you.